CTSE-General/aws-hands-on/task 1 - continuous-delivery-pipeline/README.md

 ![](./docs/img/subtask-3-architecture.png)
 *Current Architecure*

 > The main element of this task is the Continuous Delivery Pipeline.
 You are going to set up a continuous delivery pipeline with source, build, and deploy stages.
-The pipeline will detect changes in the code stored in your GitHub repository, build the source code using AWS CodeBuild, and then deploy your application to AWS Elastic Beanstalk.
+The pipeline will detect changes in the code stored in the training GitHub repository, build the source code using AWS CodeBuild, and then deploy your application to AWS Elastic Beanstalk.

 - Creating an AWS CodePipeline